 The airport is located five miles (8km) north of Rotterdam.

 Getting to the city

-RandstadRail, a high-speed train, connects the airport from The Hague, Leidschendam, Pijacker, Zoetermeer and Rotterdam Central Station.
+RandstadRail, a high-speed train, connects the airport to The Hague, Leidschendam, Pijacker, Zoetermeer and Rotterdam Central Station.
 From the central station you can catch trains to Antwerp, Brussels and Paris.
 To use public transport, you'll need to buy a 'OV-Chipkaart' (Public Transport Chip Card) from a newsagent at the airport.
 The RET bus 50 connects to the Meijersplein metro station, where you can transfer to Line E to the city centre; a round trip of about 20 minutes overall.
 For a more direct route, the No. 33 bus will get you to Rotterdam Central Station in about 25 minutes.
 The B12 line operates at night and in the early morning.

 GMT +1 (GMT +2 from the last Sunday in March to the last Sunday in October).